This statement applies to all content published on Tearfund websites.

 We are committed to ensuring digital inclusion for everyone.
 Our aim is to combine high levels of accessibility and usability, so that everyone can use our services, whatever their abilities.
 This comes from our commitment to help everyone involved with Tearfund – staff, partners, supporters, peer agencies, and communities we work with – develop an understanding of how they can engage with others in ways that take their individual needs and experiences into consideration.

-Our ongoing site development and content is guided by best practice web accessibility guidelines, including WCAG 2.1 AA and ISO 30071-1.
+Our ongoing site development and content is guided by best practice web accessibility guidelines, including WCAG 2.2 AA.